Boom Supersonic

 After a two-year stint as a Senior Director at Groupon, he decided to found Boom.
 First, he conducted several weeks of research, after which he concluded that supersonic travel was possible, and went about hiring aerospace engineers to help turn his vision into reality.
 The first people he hired were paid with money he had made from selling Kima Labs.
 Boom Supersonic then became part of Y Combinator’s W16 batch.

 Boom has hired several other senior leaders who led various engineering functions at Gulfstream.
-After Boom announced its own engine development program, Symphony, in December 2022, Scott Powell, who spent over 20 years at Boeing as an engineering leader, joined the company as Senior VP of Symphony in August 2023.
+After Boom announced its own engine development program, Symphony, in December 2022, Scott Powell, who spent over 20 years at Boeing as an engineering leader, joined the company as Senior VP of Overture & Symphony in August 2023.

 Product